 The arrays containing the grid information are dimensioned (nx, ny), where nx and ny are the grid first and second dimension.
 Unstructured grids or other grids expressed with 1D vectors are supported by setting nx to the total number of grid points and ny to 1.

-If the SCRIPR/CONSERV remapping is specified, longitudes and latitudes for the source and target grid corners must also be available in the grids.nc file as double precision REAL arrays dimensioned (nx,ny,4) or (nbr_pts,1,4) where 4 is the number of corners (in the counterclockwize sense, starting by any corner).
+If the SCRIPR/CONSERV remapping is specified, longitudes and latitudes for the source and target grid corners must also be available in the grids.nc file as double precision REAL arrays dimensioned (nx,ny,nc) or (nbr_pts,1,nc) where nc is is the maximum number of corners (in the counterclockwize sense, starting by any corner) over all cells; nc can be any number.
+For cells that do not have the maximum number of distinct corners, we recommend to repeat the last corner as many times as needed to describe nc corners.
 The names of the arrays must be composed of the grid prefix and the suffix “.clo” or “.cla” for respectively the grid corner longitudes or latitudes.
-As for the other grid information, the corners can be provided in grids.nc before the run by the user or directly by the component code through specific calls (see section ).
+As for the other grid information, the corners can be provided in grids.nc before the run by the user or directly by the component code through specific calls (see section 2.2.4).